-This hands-on two-day workshop introduces the fundamentals of writing shaders and harnessing the power of the GPU for parallel processing.
+This hands-on workshop introduces the fundamentals of writing shaders and harnessing the power of the GPU for parallel processing.
 Shaders are small programs that run on the graphics processing unit (GPU) and are primarily used for rendering and vertex manipulation.
 Throughout this workshop, we'll explore shader programming from the basics to advanced concepts, starting with fundamental rendering techniques and progressing to complex parallel processing applications.

-Day 1: Fundamentals of Shader Programming Master shader language basics and understand how data flows through the graphics pipeline.
+Learn shader language basics and understand how data flows through the graphics pipeline.
 Create specialized unlit shaders that manipulate vertex and fragment data.
 Learn to implement lighting models using dot product calculations for directional, point, and spot lights.
 Apply mathematical functions to create procedural textures, gradients, and simple visual effects like fire and electricity.
 By day's end, build several custom non-PBR shaders that demonstrate core rendering concepts.

-Day 2: Advanced Particle Systems with Compute Shaders Master GPU compute capabilities through particle system development.
 Transition from standard shaders to compute shaders, implementing efficient particle data structures and physics on the GPU.
 Connect your computational data to Unity's rendering pipeline for dynamic visual effects, and optimize performance for real-time applications.
 Complete an interactive particle system featuring user controls and environmental interaction that showcases the power of GPU parallel processing.

 For more workshops like this, visit Tandon at The Yard's 2025 Summer Workshops page.